openshift/ansible-service-broker/docs/specs/Broker-CI.md

 Should there be an already existing OpenShift Cluster to land pods on?
 Should Jenkins be run in the OpenShift Cluster?

+## Tools
+There are multiple tools availble to use for CI: Travis and Jenkins.

+Travis CI will be used for the simpler and less robust CI.
+It will test a provision and bind of an app using code a PR introduces.

+Jenkins is going to be used for the more expansive integration CI.
+An example of this is CI around third party software consuming the broker to provision applications.
+These could be any of Amazon's applications.

 ## Trigger
-Jenkins has a github plugin that will track when a PR has been pushed to a repo.
+- Jenkins has a github plugin that will track when a PR has been pushed to a repo.
-So the trigger will be handled entirely by Jenkins.
+- Travis will automatically run when a PR is made to the repo.

 There will be triggers on both apb-examples and ansible-service-broker repos.